xiix0/scam/README.md

-Q:	What's hard going in and soft and sticky coming out?
+Q:	What is orange and goes "click, click?"
-A:	Chewing gum.
+A:	A ball point carrot.